Pre-requisites for commissioning and start-up of a Process Pump:

 - Shaft seals are fitted prior to delivery.

-- Observe the instructions on dismantling or reassembly on operators manual.
+- Observe the instructions on dismantling or reassembly on the operator’s manual.

 - If applicable, fill the reservoir of non-pressurized external fluid in accordance with the general arrangement drawing.